ouvroir/labouvroir/projets/0-template-fr.md

 draft: true #alswas start with true, change to false to publish
 lang: #fr ou en
 slug: #string for URL no spaces (use -), nor special characters
+cieco: false # is cieco project - true or false
+bannerImage: "" # Only for cieco projects
+pageImage: "" # "project-image.jpg"
 ---

 <!-- project description -->